Other Scottish Country Dances for this Day

 Today's Musings, History & Folklore

-An incredibly rare all-black emperor penguin has been spotted recently by filmmaker David Attenborough's crew while filming in the Antarctic for his 2019 BBC America Dynasties series.
-Nicknamed 'the rarest penguin on Earth,' this remarkable bird doesn't have a white underbelly but instead is covered entirely in black feathers, caused by a rare genetic mutation called melanism, extremely unusual in emperor penguins.
-All-black penguins are so rare there is practically no research on the subject – biologists guess that perhaps one in every quarter million of penguins shows evidence of at least partial melanism, whereas this penguin appears to be entirely melanistic!
+Should you happen upon 10,000 penguins, you may refer to them as colony, a rookery or a waddle, but these terms are for a group of penguins on land.
+A group of penguins floating in the ocean is called a raft.
+An incredibly rare all-black emperor penguin was spotted by filmmaker David Attenborough's crew while filming in the Antarctic for his 2019 BBC America Dynasties series.
+Nicknamed 'the rarest penguin on Earth,' this bird did not have a white underbelly but instead was covered entirely in black feathers, caused by a rare genetic mutation called melanism, extremely unusual in emperor penguins.
+All-black penguins are so rare there is practically no research on the subject – biologists guess that perhaps one in every quarter million of penguins shows evidence of at least partial melanism, whereas this penguin appeared to be entirely melanistic! 🐧

 Reel of the Emperor's Egg